 The area adjacent to the Ngaio Gorge in Wellington which is now Trelissick Park has a long history, predating its park status.
 For a short history of the area, taken mostly from the Trelissick Park Management Plan June 1995, see:

-Early logging and farming, road, rail and sewer developments, slips, weed escapes, rubbish from adjacent areas, and pollution from the huge catchment have all impacted the area.
-Weed species of all types once carpeted forest floors smothering re-growth.
-Possums, rats, stoats, hedgehogs and mice badly damaged the ecology.
-Flooding, stormwater, pollution and sedimentation affected the streams, fish and invertebrate life.
-Waterfalls at culvert outlets in the streams blocked the migration of native fish.
+Early logging and farming, road, rail and sewer developments, slips, weed escapes, rubbish from adjacent areas, and pollution from the huge catchment all impacted the area.

 For a summary history of the TPG which is updated yearly as the group continues its work in the park, see:

-Peter Reimann has documented the group's history in detail in the Onslow Historian volumes 39 and 40, both published in 2013.
-Volume 39 covers the years 1991 to 2000, Volume 40 the years 2000 to 2013.
-Many thanks to the Onslow Historical Society for help documenting the history of the area, scanning these volumes and making them available online to everyone.
+Peter Reimann has documented the group's history in detail in 3 issues of The Onslow Historian, published by the Onslow Historical Society.
+Volumes 39 and 40, both published in 2013, cover the years 1991 to 2000, and 2000 to 2013 respectively.
+Volume 55, published in March 2026, covers the years 2014 to 2025.
+Many thanks to the Onslow Historical Society for help documenting the history of the area and making the publications available online to everyone.

 Frances Lee took photographs of the park from 1990 to 2009.
 These photos have been scanned and can be viewed through the link below.